-Every cesarean delivery is different.
-Recovery may take longer when someone has a cesarean delivery as an emergency procedure.
+Every C-section is different.
+Recovery may take longer when someone has a C-section as an emergency procedure.
 Infections, problems with the incision, and underlying health problems, such as diabetes, may also make recovery times longer.

 The most important thing a person can do to recover more quickly is to talk to their healthcare provider.
 They should ask lots of questions about what to expect, then follow the recommendations they receive.

-People can speed up their recovery from a cesarean delivery with the following methods:
+People can speed up their recovery from a C-section with the following methods:

 1. Get plenty of rest